bokkypoobah/PolymathCoreContractsAudit/audit/code-review/modules/TransferManager/CountTransferManager.md

     }

     /**
-     * @dev Used to intialize the variables of the contract
+     * @notice Used to intialize the variables of the contract
      * @param _maxHolderCount Maximum no. of holders for the securityToken */ function configure(uint256 _maxHolderCount) public onlyFactory {